-- ★9 in approved options
+- ★9 in approved options (see Note 7)

 - ★6 in Science options

 - ★3 in an Arts option

-- (1) Students with no previous computing science experience should enroll in CMPUT 101, followed by CMPUT 114 and 115.
-Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) Honors students are strongly encouraged to take the Honors version of the MATH courses, beginning in the first year. - (3) Honors students must take CMPUT 495 (Honors Seminar) in Year 3. - (4) Honors students must take ★12 in Group A courses which include CMPUT 304, 325, 340 and 474.
-A complete list of Group A courses to be offered in a given year is available from the department. - (5) Honors students must take ★3 in Group B project courses which include CMPUT 400, 401, 412, 414, 415, 422, and 466.
+- (1) Students with no previous computing science experience should enrol in CMPUT 101, followed by CMPUT 114 and 115.
+Students are strongly encouraged to take CMPUT 272 in Year 1. - (2) Honors students are strongly encouraged to take the Honors version of the MATH courses, beginning in the first year. - (3) Honors students must take CMPUT 495 (Honors Seminar) in Year 3. - (4) Honors students must take ★9 in Group A courses which include CMPUT 304, 340 and 474.
+A complete list of Group A courses to be offered in a given year is available from the department. - (5) Honors students must take ★3 in Group B project courses which include CMPUT 400, 401, 410, 412, 414, 415, 422, and 466.
 The department may approve variations in the above requirement on application.
 CMPUT 400 satisfies the project requirement, but cannot be used as ★3 in CMPUT at the 300-level or higher or as a Science option. - (6) Some higher level CMPUT courses may require specific MATH courses as prerequisites.
-These prerequisites should be taken for the MATH or STAT option.
+These prerequisites should be taken for the MATH or STAT option. - (7) ★6 of the total ★18 in approved options cannot be MATH/STAT/CMPUT.

-173.6.2 Specialization in Computing Science
+183.6.2 Specialization in Computing Science

-Continuation requires a GPA of at least 2.3 on at least ★18 in the preceding Fall/Winter (a program for less than ★18 may be approved by the Department.
+Continuation in the program requires the successful completion of at least \star 18 in the previous Fall/Winter with a GPA of 2.3 (a program for less than \star 18 may be approved by the Department.
 Students are to contact the Department prior to September 1) and a GPA of at least 2.3 on all CMPUT, MATH and STAT courses taken in that Fall/Winter.